 Two albums containing black and white photographs of landscapes in a variety of locations, as well as portraits and street scenes, each with accompanying text.
-First album is entitled 'China 1920-1930 - From Shantung and Shanghai to Yunan [sic]' (119 pages), and the second album is entitled 'China 1920-1930 - From Jehol and Peking to Yunnan' (136 pages)”.
+The first album is entitled '"China 1920-1930 - From Shantung and Shanghai to Yunan [sic]" (119 pages), and the second album is entitled "China 1920-1930 - From Jehol and Peking to Yunnan" (136 pages).
 Many of the photos are grouped into sets of up to ten images on a particular province or theme, such as: Futoshan/Putuoshan, near Shanghai; Changsha, Hunan province; Kiangsi/Jiangxi province; Hankow/Wuchang; Shantung/Shandong province; whaling etc. off Manchuria; and Shanghai.

 The albums have been carefully compiled, possibly to the instruction of a purchaser with a particular interest in these locations.
 The presentation is very neat and there has been thorough attention paid to the addition of the informative texts.
 From internal evidence, this particular collection is believed to date from around the late 1920s/early 1930s.